jhuggins/viabel/README.md

 ## Installation

 You can install the latest stable version using `pip install viabel`.
-If you want to run all of the [example notebooks](notebooks), use the command `pip install viabel[examples]`, which will install additional dependencies.
+Alternatively, you can clone the repository and use the master branch to get the most up-to-date version.

 ## Citing viabel